lambda2/rapis/README.md

 ### Resource on update and create actions

-When a resource is created or modified (e.g., with a POST, PUT or PATCH request), the response must contain the created or updated respresentation of the resource.
+When a resource is created or modified (e.g., with a POST, PUT or PATCH request), the response must contain the created or updated representation of the resource.

 ## 5. Status codes